perki/backloop.dev/nodejs/README.md

 ## Update: where are the certificates?

 Certificates are not bundled with the npm package, but downloaded and updated from [backloop.dev](https://backloop.dev) at installation and runtime, or manually with `backloop.dev-update`.
+To specify in which directory the certificates should be stored set the environement var `BACKLOOP_DEV_CERTS_DIR`.

 Note: If the certificates are outdated and loaded synchronously with  `require('backloop.dev').httpsOptions()` (see usage below), they will be updated and the service stopped, so it can be rebooted manually.

+Prefer `await require('backloop.dev').httpsOptionsPromise()` to avoid having to reboot.

 ## Usage